 When I was a student thinking of joining the workforce, I jumped right into the vicious circle of inexperienced job seekers.
-All employers demanded some working experience, even the ones advertising for entry-level positions.
-It seemed impossible to get a first working experience.
+All employers demanded some work experience, even the ones advertising for entry-level positions.
+It seemed impossible to get a first work experience.

 Anyway, I sent my work-experience-less resume to some employers and, to my surprise, a few of them showed interest in me.
 At my first ever job interview I came prepared with the following line: